recallnet/contracts/README.md

 The scripts for deploying contracts are in `script/` directory:

+- `Hoku.s.sol`: Deploy the Hoku ERC20 contract.
+- `Faucet.s.sol`: Deploy the faucet contract.
+- `ValidatorGater.s.sol`: Deploy the validator gater contract.
 - `Credit.s.sol`: Deploy the credit contract.
-- `Bucket.s.sol`: Deploy the bucket contract.
-- `Faucet.s.sol`: Deploy the faucet contract.
+- `BucketManager.s.sol`: Deploy the Bucket Manager contract.
-- `Hoku.s.sol`: Deploy the Hoku ERC20 contract.
+- `Bridge.s.sol`: Deploy the bridge contract—relevant for the Hoku ERC20 on live chains.

 > [!NOTE] If you're deploying _to_ the Hoku subnet or Filecoin Calibration, you'll need to
 > (significantly) bump the gas estimation multiplier by adding a `-g 100000` flag to the